your French knitting companion

 Example row instruction broken down step by step with annotations

-Let's decode a real example:
+Let's decode a real example to practice reading pattern language:

 "Row 1 (RS): K3, P2, K2, rep from to last 5 sts, P2, K3.
 Row 2 (WS): P3, K2, P2, rep from to last 5 sts, K2, P3."

-Row 1 (a right-side row): 1.
-Knit 3 stitches 2.
-Purl 2, knit 2 3.
-Repeat the purl 2, knit 2 until 5 stitches remain 4.
-Purl 2, knit 3
+Breaking Row 1 down step by step: 1.
+Knit 3 stitches (left border) 2.
+Purl 2, knit 2 (first repeat unit) 3.
+Continue purling 2 and knitting 2 until exactly 5 stitches remain on the left needle 4.
+Purl 2, then knit the final 3 stitches (right border)

-Row 2 (a wrong-side row): 1.
-Purl 3 stitches 2.
-Knit 2, purl 2 3.
-Repeat until 5 stitches remain 4.
-Knit 2, purl 3
+Breaking Row 2 down: 1.
+Purl 3 stitches (left border, mirrored from Row 1) 2.
+Knit 2, purl 2 (repeat unit, mirrored for WS) 3.
+Continue until 5 stitches remain 4.
+Knit 2, purl the final 3 stitches (right border)

 When You're Confused